anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 Permissions required for Listing Cloud Functions via Cloud Function API (Optional)
 - `cloudfunctions.functions.list`

 >Note: One can use either gRPC or REST to make requests to the Cloud Function API, the Cloud Function API will then interact with the Cloud Functions service.
-The Permissions required to Deploy, Update and Set IAM Policy Binding are same for both gRPC and REST.
+The Permissions required to Deploy, Update and Set IAM Policy Binding are the same for both gRPC and REST.

 ### Deploying the Cloud Function via Cloud Function API (gRPC)